TIG Welding Settings: Stainless Steel & Aluminum (Step-by-Step)

 There are a handful of welding methods that blacksmiths and forgers commonly use, including Tig, Mig, Oxyacetylene, and Stick.
 TIG stands for Tungsten Inert Gas that produces heating through an arc of electrical energy to the steel or metal surface you intend to weld.
 TIG welding stainless steel settings or metal welding settings consist of different configurations.

-Setting up a TIG welder for stainless steel welding is a tricky process that you must know before you buy your best TIG welder.
+Setting up a TIG welder for stainless steel welding is a tricky process that you must know before you buy a TIG welder.
 Here, we are going to explain the procedure for TIG welding settings for steel and aluminum, or more specifically,

 a) Setting up the TIG welding